 How are teams formed?

-Arlington Soccer attempts to place players on teams based on school enrollment, when possible.
+Arlington Soccer attempts to place players on teams based on elementary school enrollment, when possible.
 If a player cannot be placed on a team from their school, then they are generally placed on a team in the same general geographic location in Arlington.

 How often do teams practice?